tytydraco/yessleep/out/Someone_keeps_appearing_in_my_BeReal_and_its_freaking_me_out.md

 EDIT: I'm trying to delete the app, but my phone keeps taking me back into the app itself.
 I don't know what's going on.

 EDIT: Oh my god.
 That guy just posted again.
 I'm going to call the police. did I just hear something from the closet?
 There's breathing.
 It's getting closer.
 I don't think I have time to get out in time.
-Oh no.